tomaszsita/elerning-api-demo/Decisions.md

 **Trade-off**: Slightly more complex, but business value of keeping history outweighs the complexity.

 ### Transactions
-Removed CourseService duplication and kept EnrollmentService with pessimistic locking for concurrent enrollment safety.
-Simplified locking in test environment to avoid transaction issues.
+EnrollmentService uses pessimistic locking with transactions for concurrent enrollment safety in production.
+In test environment, simplified approach without transactions for better testability.

 ## Requirements Coverage